 You can extend your visit with a tour of the Buckingham Palace gardens as well (for extra cost).
 And if you're lucky you might be able to time it with the Changing of the Guard ceremony as well (you have to book a timed ticket, so this isn't always possible).
-You could even go and visit Prince Charles' Clarence House.

-Craig’s review – “There's an excited line of tourists outside Buckingham Palace.
+> Craig’s review of this event – “There's an excited line of tourists outside Buckingham Palace.
 Half of us are dressed for a society ball and the other half the shops.
 There are people here who seem to believe you need to dress up to get inside.
 (Trust me, you don't.)
 The Queen must dread the Summer Opening.
 It's a bit like having a million in-laws come round your house at Christmas.
 But she's got a… continued”

 Buckingham Palace and Garden Highlights – 22 Jul to 29 Sep 2019 – Why not combine a visit to the Buckingham Palace Summer Opening with a tour of the Queen's gardens as well?